-Jane Alcorn is president of the Tesla Science Center at Wardenclyffe on Long Island.
-Her group bought the Tesla lab and property last week for $850,000.
+"We're feeling very excited and gratified that we've reached this milestone," said Jane Alcorn, president of the Tesla Science Center at Wardenclyffe, on New York's Long Island.
+Her group announced last week that it had finalized the purchase of the Tesla lab and property for $850,000.

 Tesla was a rival of Thomas Edison who imagined a world of free electricity.
 He conducted experiments in the early 20th century at his laboratory in Shoreham, about 65 miles east of New York City.